vipinpatidar/Tasker/README.md

 ## Task Management

-1.Add new tasks with details.
+1. Add new tasks with details.
-2.Delete tasks that are no longer needed.
+2. Delete tasks that are no longer needed.
-3.Update tasks to mark them as complete or modify their details.
+3. Update tasks to mark them as complete or modify their details.

 ## Authentication